Harry Krantz and Miriam Levitt Krantz Papers, 1949-1968 (K0955)

 Laundry, Dry Cleaning and Dye House Workers Union, Local 108 Records, 1945-1977 (S0429)

-This collection consists of labor agreements, constitutions, photographs and bylaws of Laundry, Dry Cleaning and Dye House Workers, Local 108.
+This collection consists of labor agreements, constitutions, bylaws, and photographs of Laundry, Dry Cleaning, and Dye House Workers, Local 108.
+Collection includes union withdrawal cards and separate labor agreements negotiated with Rag Company Owners of St. Louis and the Amalgamated Associations of Laundry and Cleaning Companies.

 Laura X Papers, 1958-2006 (S1106)